usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 </details>

 > [!NOTE]
-> When the ZMQ broker is enabled, the base directory `run.sh` starts all but the first UE as background processes, then starts the first UE in the foreground.
+> When the ZeroMQ channel emulator is enabled, the base directory `run.sh` starts all but the first UE as background processes, then starts the first UE in the foreground.

 <details>
 <summary>Configure multiple UEs</summary>

 To configure a specific emulated UE set, pass the UE numbers to the base directory generator with `--ues` as a comma-separated list, e.g., `../generate_configurations.sh --ues 1,2,3`.
-The generated broker creates one downlink and one uplink route for each requested UE, and the base directory `run.sh` launches the generated UE set.
+The generated channel emulator creates one downlink and one uplink route for each requested UE, and the base directory `run.sh` launches the generated UE set.

 </details>

 <details>
 <summary>Troubleshoot UE attach</summary>

-If one or more UEs remain stuck while attaching with the ZMQ broker, check `ZMQ_TIMEOUT` in `Next_Generation_Node_B/zmq_broker/multi_ue_scenario.py`.
+If one or more UEs remain stuck while attaching with the ZeroMQ channel emulator, check `ZMQ_TIMEOUT` in `Next_Generation_Node_B/zmq_broker/multi_ue_scenario.py`.
 Slower systems may require an increase from the default value of `100`, but larger values may slow attach and PDU session establishment. `ZMQ_HIGH_WATER_MARK` is left as `-1` by default to use the GNU Radio/ZeroMQ default buffering behavior.
 </details>

 <details>
 <summary>Configure multiple cells</summary>

-To configure multiple cells with the broker, pass `--cells <cell_numbers>` to the base directory generator, e.g., `../generate_configurations.sh --cells 7,8,9`.
-The generated broker creates one gNB-side downlink/uplink port pair per cell and one path-loss control for each cell/UE pair.
-Specific UEs can be specified with `--ues <ue_numbers>`, e.g., `--ues 4,5,6`.
+To configure multiple cells with the channel emulator, pass `--cells <cell_numbers>` to the base directory generator, e.g., `../generate_configurations.sh --cells 1,2,3`.
+The generated channel emulator creates one gNB-side downlink/uplink port pair per cell and one path-loss control for each cell/UE pair.
+Specific UEs can be specified with `--ues <ue_numbers>`, e.g., `--ues 9,8,7`.

 </details>